Phase space analysis of Bianchi III Universe with $f(R,T)$ gravity theory: Introduction

-There are several shortcomings when taking into account common assumptions like isotropy and homogeneity in cosmological research, in addition to the absence of direct empirical proof of the existence of exotic matter and energy contents as mentioned.
-Despite these presumptions, researchers have been able to explain the majority of cosmological aspects using the standard $\Lambda$CDM model, which includes the Hubble tension \cite{Planck_2018, Nedelco_2021}, the $\sigma_8$ tension \cite{Planck_2018}, the coincidence problem \cite{Velten_2014}, and others.
+There are several shortcomings in the common cosmological principles of isotropy and homogeneity, in addition to the absence of direct observational proof of the existence of exotic matter and energy contents as mentioned earlier.
+Despite these presumptions, researchers have been able to explain the majority of cosmological aspects using the $\Lambda$CDM model, primary among them are the Hubble tension \cite{Planck_2018, Nedelco_2021}, the coincidence problem \cite{Velten_2014} and the $\sigma_8$ tension \cite{Planck_2018}.
 Nonetheless, many reliable observational data sources, such as WMAP \cite{wmap,wmap1,wmap2}, SDSS (BAO) \cite{SDSS_2005,Bessett_2009,Tully_2023}, and Planck \cite{Planck_2015,Planck_2018}, have revealed some departures from the conventional cosmological principles and raise the possibility that the Universe contains some anisotropies.
 Additionally, studies indicate that the Universe's shape is large-scale planar symmetric.
-Without changing the higher-order multipole of temperature anisotropy in the CMB angular power spectrum, the eccentricity of order $10^{-2}$ can match the quadrupole amplitude with observational evidence \cite{Tedesco_2006}.
+In the CMB angular power spectrum, the eccentricity of order $10^{-2}$ can match the quadrupole amplitude with observational data without altering the higher-order multipole of temperature anisotropy \cite{Tedesco_2006}.
 The existence of asymmetry axes in the Universe is confirmed by polarization studies of electromagnetic radiation traveling great distances \cite{akarsu_2010}.
 Thus, not all cosmic features can be adequately explained by the principles of homogeneity and isotropy alone.